Head And Smith Put Australia In Control Of Third India Test - UrduPoint

 He brought up his 33rd Test century and his first in 18 months to a rapturous reception from the big Gabba crowd.

-He fell soon after, edging Bumrah to Rohit Sharma at first slip with the score on 316.
+"You need a bit of luck playing on these surfaces and I think I got a bit of luck early on.

-Australia had resumed the day at 28-0 and lost the wickets of Usman Khawaja (21), Nathan McSweeney (9) and Marnus Labuschagne (12) in the extended first session.
+"It's been pretty challenging, the new ball's been doing a fair bit on most of the wickets we've been playing on."

-But Head and Smith's magnificent partnership put India firmly on the back foot until Bumrah struck back with the new ball.
+He fell soon after reaching his ton, edging Bumrah to Rohit Sharma at first slip with the score on 316.

 Recent Stories